 * * * * 2nd change * * * *

+6.X Solution #X: Definition of the PDU Set for Application-Layer FEC

 6.x.1 Key Issue mapping

-This maps to Key Issue #3.
+This maps to Key Issue #4.

 6.x.2 Description

 In Rel-18, the PDU Set was defined without the consideration of AL-FEC.
 When AL-FEC is used, the RTP source typically generates both source packets and repair packets.
 A natural question is whether we need to conglomerate the source packets and the repair packets of an ADU into a single PDU Set or into two PDU Sets.
 To answer this question, we need to consider how the source packets and the repair packets are multiplexed because the multiplexing has an impact on the QoS provisionsing.